Caitlin Fisher (artist): Research career

-Fisher joined the faculty of York University, Toronto in 2000 and held the Canada Research Chair in Digital Culture in the Faculty of Fine Arts from 2004-2014.
+Fisher joined the faculty of York University, Toronto in 2000 and held the Canada Research Chair in Digital Culture in the Faculty of Fine Arts from 2004 to 2014.
 She is a co-founder of York's Future Cinema Lab, and Director of York's Augmented Reality Lab and Immersive Storytelling lab.
-At York, Fisher sat on the executive of the Centre for Information Visualization and Data-Driven Design, was a core member of Vision: Science to Applications (VISTA) and is a core member of Connected Minds, which is a research program led by York University in partnership with Queen’s University that studies the risks and benefits modern technology has on society.
+At York, Fisher sat on the executive of the Centre for Information Visualization and Data-Driven Design, was a core member of Vision: Science to Applications (VISTA) and is a core member of Connected Minds, which is a research program led by York University in partnership with Queen's University that studies the risks and benefits modern technology has on society.

 She currently serves as President of the Electronic Literature Organization, and on the international Board of Directors for HASTAC - the Humanities, Arts, Technology, Alliance, and Collaboratory.
-She is also affiliated with the Centre for Digital Narrative, a Norwegian Centre of Research Excellence funded by the Norwegian Research Council from 2023 to 2033.
+She is also affiliated with the Center for Digital Narrative, a Norwegian Centre of Research Excellence funded by the Norwegian Research Council from 2023 to 2033.
 The goal of the CDN is to deepen our knowledge of how digital technologies impact one of the most fundamental human activities: how we tell the stories, that shape our lives and understanding of the world.
 In this capacity, Fisher is collaborating with Scott Rettberg and Jason Nelson on practice-based experimental research.
 She is known for working at the intersection of technology and making bold predictions about the future of technology, with humanities and the fine arts at the centre of her work, offering this, for example, in 2013: "The idea that devices that have gone small is a real cusp moment where the handheld device will mediate the world… The hardware is changing; the software is changing.
 We’ve spent years developing trying to build easy, expressive tools for artists so we get a critical mass of content.
 The compelling content isn’t there yet… And I’m still a story-driven person.
 I still think there are things that we crave that will appear in different forms for different people. … The next moment is coming: the new devices are coming and more people will have them, and finally, we do have a critical mass where we’ll see excellent work. … There’s a lot at stake for humanists, for creative people: is this going to be another way our lives are instrumentalized – or is it going to be a chance for a crazy poetic world?"